Stylok5/Project-1-Tetris/README.md

 ## Game Brief

-Out of the options we were given for this project, Tetris ranked as one of the highest in difficulty.
-For a first project it was quite intimidating, but I really wanted to test and improve my skills, but also learn how to research and figure out problems on my own or by using sites like stack overflow.
+Although Tetris was one of the most challenging options for our project, I embraced the opportunity to test and enhance my problem-solving and logical thinking abilities.
+As a first project, it was certainly intimidating, but I was determined to improve my researching skills and learn how to efficiently find solutions to my own problems using online resources like Stack Overflow and ChatGPT.

 Before I started with coding I wrote some pseudocode and did some wireframing using excalidraw, so that I could better plan out what I would do each day by breaking the project into smaller parts.
 This was the plan I ended up with :